Chart Color Schemes

 Infrastructure

-AreaSearch has identified two projects that could impact the area significantly due to changes in local infrastructure.
-These key projects are Marong Estate (Discover Marong), Bendigo Regional Employment Precinct (BREP), Water and Sewer Network Program, and Greater Bendigo Managed Growth Strategy Implementation.
-The following list provides details on those most likely to be relevant.
+AreaSearch has identified two projects that could significantly impact the area due to changes in local infrastructure.
+These key projects are Marong Estate, also known as Discover Marong, Bendigo Regional Employment Precinct (BREP), Water and Sewer Network Program, and Greater Bendigo Managed Growth Strategy Implementation.
+The following list provides details on those most likely to have a relevant impact.

 Professional plan users can use the search below to filter and access additional projects.